spineo/RGButterflyDocs/Programming.md

 ### Language

 Work started on this application back in 2014, shortly after I got into iOS development.
 Though Apple was just switching to the [_Swift_](https://developer.apple.com/swift/) programming language, I decided to continue implementing in [_Objective-C_](https://en.m.wikipedia.org/wiki/Objective-C) since, at the time, Swift was still relatively untested and provided fewer online resources.
-Fortunately Apple was expected to continue supporting Objective-C into the forseeable future and, more importantly, the Swift design allowed its libraries to be easily integrated into Objective-C applications allowing for a gradual transition (I have since started going in this direction)
+Fortunately Apple was expected to continue supporting Objective-C into the forseeable future and the Swift API allowed its libraries to be easily integrated into Objective-C applications making a gradual transition easier (I have since started going in this direction)

 ### XCode IDE

-The experience of using XCode for App development has been largely positive and I have personally found this IDE to be superior to many of the others I have used in the past including Eclipse, IntelliJ, and Visual Studio.
-It took a while getting used to Objective-C and the many IDE abstractions (such as XCode _groups_ used to structure the App components) especially coming from a Software Engineering background where much of my work was at the Linux OS level and often using scripting/interpretive languages.
+The experience of using XCode for App development has been largely positive and I have found this IDE to be superior to many of the others used in the past including Eclipse, IntelliJ, and Visual Studio.
+It took a while getting used to Objective-C and the many IDE abstractions (such as XCode _groups_ used to structure the project tree) especially coming from a Software Engineering background where much of my work was at the Linux OS level mostly using scripting/interpretive languages.

 A couple of notes about XCode.
-It can only be run on MacOS and is easier to use on a larger screen.
-That being said, while I prefer XCode development on my iMac it also works fine on my 13 inch MacBook Pro.
+It is better run on MacOS systems and is easier to use on a larger screen.
+That being said, while I prefer XCode development on my iMac it also works fine on my 13 inch MacBook Pro with a bit of juggling.

 ### GitHub Integration